-No. Because our Factory Built Modular Construction Program is administered by the State in most cases versus your the local municipality where your home will be built, we use third party agencies to approve your "Construction Documents", and to inspect the factory built portion of your home.
+No. Because our Factory Built Modular Construction Program is administered by the State in most cases versus your local municipality where your home will be built, we use third party agencies to approve your "Construction Documents", and to inspect the factory built portion of your home.

-This process saves time and money, as the the agencies are dedicated to your project and possibly a few others, versus having to handle all building permits for the entire city or county where you are building.
+This process saves time and money, as the agencies are dedicated to your project and possibly a few others, versus having to handle all building permits for the entire city or county where you are building.

 This is a key advantage to the modular construction process.